Lab 9: Cryptography¶

 a) -- Symmetric Encryption Algorithms (secret-key)

 Symmetric algorithms use the same key for encryption and decryption (or the decryption key is easily derived from the encryption key).
 Secret key algorithms use the same key for both encryption and decryption (or one is easily derivable from the other).
 This is the more straightforward approach to data encryption, it is mathematically less complicated than public-key cryptography.
 Symmetric algorithms can be divided into stream ciphers and block ciphers.
-Stream ciphers can encrypt a single bit of plaintext at a time, whereas block ciphers take a number of bits (typically 64 bits in modern ciphers), and encrypt them as a single unit.
+Stream ciphers can encrypt a single bit of plaintext at a time, whereas block ciphers take several bits (typically 64 bits in modern ciphers), and encrypt them as a single unit.
 Symmetric algorithms are much faster to execute on a computer than asymmetric ones.

 Examples of symmetric algorithms are: AES, 3DES, Blowfish, CAST5, IDEA and Twofish.